Milove: History

-After the proclamation of independence of Ukraine, the settlement turned out to be on the border with Russia, and a customs post "Milove" was equipped there, which is located in the area of responsibility of the Luhansk border patrol guard of the Eastern Regional Department of the State Border Guard Service of Ukraine.
-The villages of Milove (Ukraine) and Chertkovo (Russia) are separated by the Friendship of Peoples Street, which is about three kilometers long and is also a state border.
-This street is home to almost 500 citizens of Ukraine and Russia who live on both sides of it.
-On the Russian side there are Chertkovsky elevator, railroad station, meat processing plant.
-On the Ukrainian side of the street are the Milove Refined Oils Plant (not operating), an energy company, and a large market square.
-In 2004-2013 Milove hosted the annual international festival of modern and traditional Ukrainian and Russian songs "Friendship Street".
-The border was de facto opened.
+After Ukraine declared independence, Milove found itself on the state border with Russia, where the customs post “Milove” was established under the responsibility of the Luhansk border patrol guard of the Eastern Regional Department of the State Border Guard Service of Ukraine.
+The settlements of Milove (Ukraine) and Chertkovo (Russia) are divided by Friendship of Peoples Street, which stretches about three kilometers and also functions as the state border.
+Nearly 500 Ukrainian and Russian residents live along this street.
+On the Russian side are the Chertkovsky elevator, the railroad station, and a meat processing plant, while the Ukrainian side contains the Milove Refined Oils Plant (no longer in operation), an energy company, and a large market square.
+From 2004 to 2013, Milove hosted the annual international festival of modern and traditional Ukrainian and Russian songs “Friendship Street”, during which the border was de facto open.

-In May 1995, the Cabinet of Ministers of Ukraine approved the decision to privatize the repair and transport enterprise located here, and, in July 1995, the decision to privatize of raion agricultural machinery and raion agricultural chemistry.

-At the outbreak of the war in Donbas, Milove was not very affected by the war that raged in much of the region.
-However, on November 12, 2014, a Ukrainian border guard office was shot at with a grenade launcher leaving no casualties.
-Political tensions led to security cameras being installed on the Russian side of the border, and a fence being erected on the Ukrainian side of the border.
-On November 27, 2015, two Russian servicemen were detained in the city, and later exchanged back to Russian authorities.
+In May 1995, the Cabinet of Ministers of Ukraine approved the privatization of the local repair and transport enterprise, followed in July 1995 by the privatization of the raion agricultural machinery and raion agricultural chemistry enterprises.
+At the outbreak of the war in Donbas, Milove was not heavily affected, though on November 12, 2014, a Ukrainian border guard office was hit with a grenade launcher, causing no casualties.
+Rising political tensions led to the installation of security cameras on the Russian side of the border and the construction of a fence on the Ukrainian side.
+On November 27, 2015, two Russian servicemen were detained in the settlement and later exchanged back to Russian authorities.

-It was occupied by Russian forces on February 24, 2022, during the 2022 Russian invasion of Ukraine.
+Milove was occupied by Russian forces on February 24, 2022, during the Russian invasion of Ukraine.
+It is currently administered as part of the Lugansk People's Republic of Russia.